Experience our plants in a new way - click to listen!

-Finally an arborvitae that is truly fast growing.
+The Full Speed a Hedge® American Pillar Arborvitae is finally a truly fast growing arborvitae.
 Imagine easily planting a 1 to 2 foot tall plant and after the first year planted, it begins growing at least 3 feet each year!
+According to its grower and developer, this variety of the Thuja occidentalis does just that.
 Space at 2.5 to 3 feet apart for a hedge in just 2 to 3 years.

-The narrow and dense American Pillar Arborvitae trees grow up to 4 feet in diameter and about 25 feet tall at full maturity.
+The narrow and dense growth of this American Arborvitae trees grow up to 4 feet in diameter and about 25 feet tall at full maturity.
 Highly resistant to wind and ice damage.
 While it is noted as being disease, insect and deer resistant, we do recommend protecting young trees from deer browsing for the first few years to avoid breakage.

 This is the fastest growing privacy hedge evergreen tree that we have seen in years.
 Before, the Thuja Green Giant was the best, but it grows much taller and wider.

-American Pillar Thuja is the best tree for a privacy hedge for most yards.
-The narrow growth habit of this fast growing tree is perfect for blocking views to pools, neighbors, patios, decks, unsigthly properties and more.
+A fast growing Thuja that is the best tree for a privacy hedge for most yards.
+The narrow growth habit of this fast growing tree is perfect for blocking views to pools, neighbors, patios, decks, unsightly properties and more.

-Best spacing in on 3 foot centers and 2 1/2 feet from fencing or propery line.
+Best spacing in on 3 foot centers and 2 1/2 feet from fencing or property line.

 Dig holes at least 1 foot deep and about 1 1/2 foot in width.
 Using the soil from the hole, mix in about 1/3 of aged compost mix or aged manure mix to keep the soil from hardening after planting.
 Plus, the aged mix provides nutrients for the plants without fertilizing.